 1. Turn on your computer.
 2. As the computer boots, press the F12 key.
 3. On the boot menu screen, select Diagnostics.
-The diagnostic quick test begins.
+The diagnostic quick test begins. - (i) NOTE: For more information about running the SupportAssist Pre-Boot System Performance Check on a specific device, see [Dell Support Site](#).
 4. If there are any issues, error codes are displayed.
 Note the error code and validation number and contact Dell.